Hanel32/NLP_CYK_Algorithm/README.md

-# NLP_CKY_Algorithm
+# NLP_CYK_Algorithm
-Implementation of the CKY algorithm which parses parts of speech hierarchy structures from a specified grammar utilizing the Dynamic approach.
+Implementation of the CYK algorithm which parses parts of speech hierarchy structures from a specified grammar utilizing the Dynamic approach.